tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
-  Now that we have the middleware in place, the Account pages, and a sample page, we should add some protection to make sure we don&#8217;t leave any pages exposed accidentally.
-This step is optional, but it&#8217;s something I prefer to do for every application I work on.
+  Now that we have the middleware in place, the Account pages, and a sample page, we should add some protection to make sure we don't leave any pages exposed accidentally.
+This step is optional, but it's something I prefer to do for every application I work on.
 </p>